ookami-kb/ookami-kb.github.io/_posts/2020-05-18-intro-to-flutter.md

 ```

 And our last category of patterns that always comes out while aiming towards a clean architecture is dependency injection.
 There’re several libraries to choose from for that, our choice is `provider`.
 It’s actually a mix of state management and dependency injection library, but we’re using it for DI only.

+> We've also experimented with `inject.dart` – you can read about it [here](https://developers.mews.com/dependency-injection-in-flutter/) – but I wouldn't recommend it now, as it's not really FLutter way.

 As pretty much everything in Flutter is a widget, this library is not an exception.
 It’s a wrapping widget that gives you the way to define value or factory providers and later retrieve them in the underlying widgets.